Mackan2023/Literbox-of-Fenix/README.md

 I will need a lot of help if you are interested in helping me? you are welcome to help.
 I have no idea what I'm doing here or what is what but I have an idea that I really like to do.

-it is a self-cleaning litter box for cats,
+it is a self-cleaning litter box for cats, https://github.com/Mackan2023/Literbox-of-Fenix/doc/

-2 , stepper motor -> a driver   https://github.com/Mackan2023/Literbox-of-Fenix/doc/
+2, stepper motor -> one driver (mor info coming) https://www.pololu.com/file/0J450/a4988_DMOS_microstepping_driver_with_translator.pdf

-https://www.pololu.com/file/0J450/a4988_DMOS_microstepping_driver_with_translator.pdf

-1, optical reader
+1, optical reader              (more info coming.

 1(2), HX711 weight sensor      https://cdn.sparkfun.com/datasheets/Sensors/ForceFlex/hx711_english.pdf